 Plan your semesters wisely!
-The bolded courses require Community-Based Learning (CBL - see next page for a description) hours OUTSIDE of the classroom, and the bold/italicized courses are internships that require field work hours OUTSIDE of the class room.
+The bolded courses require Community-Based Learning (CBL - see next page for a description) hours OUTSIDE of the classroom, and the bold/italicized courses are internships that require fieldwork hours OUTSIDE of the classroom.
 The number in parentheses is the required hours for each.
-Using the "suggested" sequence of courses (see pp. 18) is strongly recommended so that students do not have too many CBL or internship hours in any given semester.
+Using the "suggested" sequence of courses (see p.
+18) is recommended so that students do not have too many CBL or internship hours in any given semester.
 The College of Professional Studies Advising Center can be very helpful with this; it is suggested you use the center often (at least once per semester).

 Elective courses can be selected based on the student's interests and/or career aspirations.
-Elective decisions are commonly made after exploration with the student's department mentor (CHS Program Director) or academic advisor in the Advising Center.
+Elective decisions are commonly made after exploration with the student's academic mentor (CHS Program Director) or academic advisor in the Advising Center.